-The methodologies utilized by the OUHSC College of Pharmacy through the PharmAcademicTM online evaluation system for assessment of the Pharmacy Residents encompass the three strategies of learning experience assessment outlined by the ASHP Accreditation Standard:
+The methodologies utilized through the PharmAcademicTM online evaluation system for assessment of the Pharmacy Residents encompass the three strategies of learning experience assessment outlined by the ASHP Accreditation Standard:

-- I. Formative (on-going, regular) assessment (Standard 3.4.b): Objectives for each learning experience, both longitudinal activities and rotation assignments, are developed from the residency program outcomes and the specific activities for each experience.
+- I. Formative (on-going, regular) assessment (Standard 3.4.a):

+Objectives for each learning experience, both longitudinal activities and rotation assignments, are developed from the residency program outcomes and the specific activities for each experience.
 Preceptors provide those objectives to residents at the beginning of the learning experience.
 As the learning experience progresses, residents are provided with both verbal and written formative feedback for specific activities, as appropriate for each learning experience. - II.
-Summative evaluation of resident activities and progress by preceptors (Standard 3.4.c): Formal summative evaluations are conducted monthly for each rotation assignment and quarterly for each longitudinal activity (excluding the 3rd quarter for PGY2 programs).
+Summative evaluation of resident activities and progress by preceptors (Standard 3.4.b): Formal summative evaluations are conducted monthly for each rotation assignment and quarterly for each longitudinal activity (excluding the 3rd quarter for PGY2 programs).
 Each rotation preceptor is expected to evaluate the resident's performance in rotation activities and development of skills at the conclusion of each rotation by completing a written electronic evaluation of the rotation's objectives.
 The evaluation is electronically signed by both the preceptor and resident and is reviewed by the RPD.
 The RPD reviews all evaluations for all rotations at the completion of each rotation.
 In addition, progress in monthly rotation evaluations is discussed with the resident on a quarterly basis.
 Any areas of concern identified in the monthly rotation evaluations will be addressed and documented in an individual meeting with the RPD and/or members of the Residency Review Committee (RRC).
 Longitudinal activities are also evaluated by the RPD during the individual quarterly evaluations.
 Individual quarterly evaluations also include a discussion of the resident's overall professional development and residency training plan. - III.
-Written electronic evaluation of preceptor performance & learning experience quality by residents [PGY1 Pharmacy/PGY1 Managed Care--Standard 3.4.c.(5) and (6) and PGY2-Standard 3.4.d(5) and (6)].
-At the completion of each rotation assignment, residents are expected to complete an electronic evaluation of the preceptor(s) and that learning experience.
+Written electronic evaluation of preceptor performance & learning experience quality by residents (Standard 3.5): At the completion of each rotation assignment, residents are expected to complete an electronic evaluation of the preceptor(s) and that learning experience.
 This evaluation is completed prior to the preceptor's evaluation and is discussed with the preceptor during the monthly evaluation process.
 The evaluation is electronically signed by both the resident and preceptor and is reviewed by the RPD.
 At the conclusion of the residency year, the RRC will review the overall effectiveness of the residency training program, the quality of each learning experience, and the plan for continued development of the learning experiences.
 RPDs may choose to incorporate additional evaluation components for residents to complete, such as resident self-evaluations at the completion of a rotation.